Robert F. Mullen, PhD

 Chronic stress induced by our SAD symptomatology causes a higher and constant influx of cortisol and adrenaline into our system.
 Not only does this increase the risk of health problems like heart disease and stroke, but it contributes significantly to our anxiety and depression, causing problems with memory, cognition, and sleep patterns.

 Managing stress and learning how to reduce the levels of cortisol and adrenaline through coping mechanisms and skills is essential to our emotional well-being.
-We will explore these elements of recovery in Chapters 11 and 13.
+We will explore these elements of recovery as we proceed.

 * * *